CEDL2017/homework2-MDPs/report.md

 	Qpi = np.zeros([mdp.nS, mdp.nA])
 	```

-	* For all the state `s`, we sum up the dicounted reward for a action.
+	* For all the state `s`, we sum up the dicounted reward for an action.
 	```
 	for a in range(mdp.nA):
 		for prob, nxt_sta, reward in mdp.P[s][a]: